DawsonWitte/odin-recipes/README.md

-# odin-recipies
+# odin-recipes
-A recipies project for The Odin Project
+A recipes project for The Odin Project